Exhibit Details

 The first all-girls troop in Chester County Council, Troop 19 from Marshallton, enjoys their first event in Scouts BSA at Camp Ware as part of the 2019 Klondike Derby.

-Octoraro 22 Hosts Its Eighth Conclave at Camp Horseshoe
+Octoraro 22 Hosts Its Eighth Conclave

 The 2019 Section NE-6B Conclave was hosted by Octoraro 22 at Camp Horseshoe on June 7 – 9, 2019.
 The theme was “Carnival of Fellowship”.